Kyoto Tips: Where to Stay, Eat and What to See

 Kyoto is one of my favorite cities not only in Japan but in the entire world.
 Although I live in Tokyo (for work related reasons), Kyoto is registered in my weather app – always there reminding me that a quick trip on a sunny weekend is always a possibility.

-If you are currently planing your first trip to Japan and considering whether Kyoto should be in the list, you may have came across many derogatory descriptions: “Kyoto is overrated, over-touristy, it feels like a circus”.
+If you are currently planing your first trip to Japan and considering whether Kyoto should be included in your itinerary, you may have came across many derogatory descriptions: “Kyoto is overrated, over-touristy, it feels like a circus”.
 I can ensure you that none of that comes from this blog (and I even recently wrote a separate post on why you should visit Kyoto).
 Kyoto is a wonderful city and deserves a place in every first trip to Japan itinerary.

 So in case you could resist all the online discouragement and still decided to visit Kyoto, these are some of my Kyoto recommendations – where to stay, where to eat and what to see in Kyoto.